10 Interesting Things You May Not Know about Japan

 3. You No Longer Have to Worry About Your Luggage!

-When you go travelling, do you always have to think of somewhere to keep your luggage with you all day long before checking in or after checking out of the hotel?
+When you go traveling, do you always have to think of somewhere to keep your luggage with you all day long before checking in or after checking out of the hotel?
 Nevertheless, if you are in Japan, you don’t have to worry about this anymore.
 Lockers are provided in every Japan Rail Station and even some shopping malls too!
 The prices for each locker vary, depending on their sizes.
 Stop lugging around that heavy portmanteau and get yourself a locker next time!

 2. Stamps Called Hanko are Used by Japanese When Confirming Documents